-(Please note: most of these pictures were take before COVID was an issue.
-I have given you some suggestions to adapt them if you are still face-to-face this year so that you can still utilize them.
-Also, please note, even though these are very Christmas-y activities, I actually teach my students about many other holidays celebrated in our country during this time of year and I also survey my parents to see which, if any, holidays they celebrate.
-The activities shown here are just a snippet of what happens on one morning of the holiday season and do not represent my entire curriculum.)
+(Please note, even though these are very Christmas-y activities, I actually teach my students about many other holidays celebrated in our country during this time of year, and I also survey my parents to see which, if any, holidays they celebrate.
+The activities shown here are just a snippet of what happens on one morning of the holiday season and they do not represent my entire curriculum.)

 STATIONS MAKE IT EASY PEASY